couchbaselabs/agent-catalog-example/travel_agent/README.md

    git clone git@github.com:couchbaselabs/agent-catalog-example.git
    ```
 3. Navigate to this directory, and install the dependencies from `pyproject.toml`.
-   **For now, you'll also have to clone the `couchbaselabs/agent-catalog.git` folder and modify line 34 to point to
-   this directory.
-This process will be made more seamless in the future.**
    Use `--with controlflow` to use the ControlFlow backend (more examples with other agent frameworks are coming soon!).
    ```bash
    cd travel_agent